PPaszkiewicz/Tools/toolbox/README.md

 **SaveChildStateLayouts** - logic for containing save state of all children within their parent.
 Prevents collision with duplicate view ids within the layout.

-**TileRenderLinearLayout** - layout that tiles out multiple drawing of its content for "pre-loading" effect.
+**TileRenderLinearLayout** - layout that tiles out multiple drawing of its content for "loading" effect.

 **orientation** - package of helper objects and wrappers for building horizontal/vertical layouts.